Jasonlhy/todo-api/README.md

 ## API Design

-Following show the basic example of the todo api, for details please check the integration testing.
+Following show the basic examples of the todo api, for details please check the integration testing.

 ## Common design